Skip to content

 -Lisa F. Enzer, M.Ed

 (LINEA) is the brainchild and labor of love of three local women: Adell Donaghue, Carol Edelstein and Elizabeth George.
-Adell, a visual artist, writer and educator who lives and works (respectively) in Southampton and Easthampton, MA, founded Simian Press which publishes LINEA.
+Adell, a visual artist, writer, and educator … founded Simian Press which publishes LINEA.
 Adell is not only LINEA’s publisher, but its designer.
-She also drew the illustrations in the book, marking a confluence between visual art and writing, an intersection that deepens LINEA’s relevance: among the current generation of writers and artists across the country, boundaries between form are blurring.”
+She also drew the illustrations in the book, marking a confluence between visual art and writing, an intersection that deepens LINEA’s relevance: among the current generation of writers and artists across the country, boundaries between form are blurring.

 -Candice Reffe